 Attention

 IronPLC implements many parts of the IEC 61131-3 standard and is working toward full Structured Text support.
-Key features still missing include arrays and structures.
-Try it out in the IronPLC Playground.
+Key features still missing include ranges, enum and I/O mapping.

 Enabling Dialects and Features¶